dart-lang/language/resources/type-system/inference.md

 Function literals which are inferred in an empty typing context (see below) are inferred using the declared type for all of their parameters.
 If a parameter has no declared type, it is treated as if it was declared with type `dynamic`.
-Inference for each returned expression in the body of the function literal is done in an empty typing context (see below).
+Inference for each returned or yielded expression in the body of the function literal is done with an empty _value context_ scheme (see below).

-Function literals which are inferred in an non-empty typing context where the context type is a function type are inferred as described below.
+Function literals which are inferred in an non-empty typing context where the context type is a function type are inferred as described here.

 Each parameter is assumed to have its declared type if present.
 If no type is declared for a parameter and there is a corresponding parameter in the context